READ NEXT

 Before applying, make sure you:

-4. Understand how to conduct a thorough search to make sure your PBR hasn't already been registered in the EU.
+- Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your PBR hasn't already been registered in the EU.
+An IP professional can help you with this.

 How to apply

-There are two ways to apply for a PBR in the EU:
+There are 2 ways to apply for a PBR in the EU:

 What other IP can you register?